-BCV benefits from a strong liquidity structure, with a loan-to-deposit ratio of slightly below 100% in recent years and sound liquidity management, supported by a liquid balance sheet comprising CHF5.0 billion of cash at end-June 2013, repo-eligible trading securities and interbank assets.
-We note that during H1 2013, BCV experienced continued deposit inflows from clients, further reflecting the trust that the bank has successfully regained among its customers and market participants since its restructuring and de-risking program started in 2003.
+BCV benefits from a strong liquidity structure, with a loan-to-deposit ratio of slightly below 100% in recent years and sound liquidity management, supported by a liquid balance sheet comprising CHF4.7 billion of cash at year-end 2013, and approximately CHF4.6 billion of repo-eligible trading securities and interbank assets.
+We note that during 2013, BCV experienced continued deposit inflows from clients (4% year-over-year growth), further reflecting the trust that the bank has successfully regained among its customers and market participants since its restructuring and de-risking program started in 2003.

 The bank's liquidity is additionally supported by access to Swiss covered bond funding via Pfandbriefzentrale (unrated).
-While we acknowledge that BCV has a large amount of loans available for covered bond issuance, we note that in a highly adverse market environment, the market may only be willing to absorb a limited amount of these issues.
+While we acknowledge that BCV has a large amount of loans available for securitisation, we note that in a highly adverse market environment, the market may only be willing to absorb a limited amount of Swiss covered bond issuance.
 We nevertheless believe the bank has sufficient liquidity buffers to survive specific stress scenarios of a shutdown in wholesale markets, in addition to assumed outflows in retail and corporate deposits, which supports its credit rating.

-GROWTH IN RESIDENTIAL MORTGAGE-LOAN BOOK INCREASES THE GROUP'S EXPOSURE TO REAL-ESTATE MARKET DEVELOPMENTS, DESPITE GOOD ASSET QUALITY
+ABOVE-AVERAGE RESIDENTIAL MORTGAGE-LOAN GROWTH DURING THE 2009-11 PERIOD HAS INCREASED THE GROUP'S EXPOSURE TO REAL-ESTATE MARKET DEVELOPMENTS, DESPITE GOOD ASSET QUALITY

-BCV's mortgage-loan book grew by a compound average growth rate of 6.4% during the period 2007-12, to CHF22.9 billion.
-We positively note that BCV actively stepped down from this growth path over the last 18-24 months; however, its loan book remains concentrated in the highly dynamic Vaud region which, supported by strong demographic factors, experienced above-average real-estate price inflation in the past.
+BCV's mortgage-loan book grew by a compound average growth rate of 5.7% during the period 2007-13, to CHF23.4 billion.
+While BCV actively stepped down from this growth path over the last 24 months, its loan book remains concentrated in the highly dynamic Vaud region which, supported by strong demographic factors, experienced above-average real-estate price inflation in the past.

-In our view, the past rapid growth in the bank's mortgage-loan book has increased the group's susceptibility to shocks potentially emanating from the domestic real-estate market or during a prolonged period of weaker economic growth in Switzerland and thus has the potential to weaken the bank's capital buffers.
+In our view, the past rapid growth in the bank's mortgage-loan book has increased the group's susceptibility to shocks, potentially emanating from the domestic real-estate market or during a prolonged period of weaker economic growth in Switzerland and thus has the potential to weaken the bank's capital buffers.
 Nonetheless, BCV's capital buffers display strong loss-absorption capacity which should help preserve the group's aggregate capitalisation above the regulatory intervention level (11.0% total capital ratio), even under our adverse scenario of a significant downturn in the domestic real-estate market.

 In addition, the average LTV of BCV's real-estate loan exposures remained at a relatively low level if compared to its closest peers.
-We thus do not expect BCV to be immediately affected by negative price movements in the Vaud real-estate market, and we see this further supported by the bank's declining problem loan ratio (1.4% as reported as of 30 June 2013).
+We thus do not expect BCV to be immediately affected by negative price movements in the Vaud real-estate market, and we see this further supported by the bank's declining problem loan ratio (CHF300 million or a reported 0.9% as of 31 December 2013).

 Excluding the above-mentioned real-estate market exposures, we note the bank's continued management of important trade finance activities, which we continue to regard as riskier if compared to traditional collateralised retail or corporate finance activities, especially in the current macro-economic environment.
-On a more positive note, we acknowledge the reduction in related activities as reported during H1 2013.
+Based on difficult market conditions for key trade finance goods such as steel and pro-active risk management, we view positively that related activities have been reduced during 2013.

-We believe the overall strong improvement in asset quality reflects the bank's strong focus on credit risk and its conservative credit risk management.
-Against that backdrop, we do not expect BCV to compromise on its lending standards in spite of significant growth opportunities marked by the current buoyant real-estate market developments in the Lake of Geneva region, as reflected by the recent slowdown of mortgage-loan growth from levels witnessed during the 2007-12 period.
+We believe the overall strong improvement in asset quality in recent years reflects the bank's strong focus on credit risk and its conservative credit risk management.
+Against that backdrop, we do not expect BCV to compromise on its lending standards in spite of significant growth opportunities marked by the current buoyant real-estate market developments in the Lake of Geneva region, as reflected by the recent slowdown of mortgage-loan growth from high levels witnessed during the 2009-11 period.